vaishaligupta28/BasicDSProgramming-Algo-Practise/README.md

 # BasicDSProgramming-Algo-Practise
-A good sequential collection of data structure programs to delve into for preparations.
+A good sequential collection of data structure programs to delve into for interview preparations.